alok-rs/NCERT-Books-Bulk-Downloader/README.md

 - Generate direct URLs to NCERT Books.
 - Edit sources of NCERT Books.
-- Bulk download all text books for all classes on official NCERT website.
+- Bulk download all text books for all classes from official NCERT website.

 ## Usage